-We see examples of this all the time, most recently with the viral social challenge started by none other than Dolly Parton.
-The challenge sees social users upload four different images of themselves for four different social channels, most usually Facebook, Instagram, LinkedIn and Tinder.
-Celebrities like Mark Wright, Chrissy Teigen and Miley Cyrus have got involved in the challenge.
-The hashtag #dollypartonchallenge has been used over 480,000 times on Instagram alone.
+We see examples of this all the time.
+A great example of this is the viral social challenge started by none other than Dolly Parton.
+The challenge sees social users upload four different images of themselves for four different social channels – usually Facebook, Instagram, LinkedIn and Tinder.
+Celebrities like Mark Wright, Chrissy Teigen and Miley Cyrus have all got involved in the challenge.
+The hashtag #dollypartonchallenge was used over 480,000 times on Instagram alone.

-83% of consumers trust recommendations of their friends and family, so you can see how essential buzz marketing is to your business.
+83% of consumers trust recommendations from their friends and family, so you can see how essential buzz marketing is to your business.

 The real success stories of buzz marketing are where campaigns go viral.
 How likely is this?
 Very slim being honest, particularly if you’re relatively unknown as a brand.

-So what can you do to get noticed and without spending a huge amount of money?
+So, what can you do to get noticed without spending a huge amount of money?

-Rather than just shouting from every channel it’s about creating personal messages and stories.
-Buzz marketing places the importance on word-of-mouth, and with good reason, as people are more likely to trust their opinions, which will ultimately drive conversions.
+Rather than just shouting from every channel, it’s about creating personal messages and stories.
+Buzz marketing places importance on word-of-mouth, and with good reason.
+As people are more likely to trust their opinions, which will ultimately drive conversions.

 Social Media – ALS show us how to go viral

 The ALS ice bucket challenge remains probably one of the most famous word-of-mouth marketing campaigns ever.
 While we all may have heard about the challenge after being nominated by a friend on social media, the charity’s marketing team actually kick-started the campaign as a fundraiser, where they encouraged audience members to pour a bucket of cold water and ice over their heads, video the whole thing and post it on social media, nominating a friend to do the same.